 Click on the Add button will display the below properties

-- Expression: It allows to select the available Column from the Dataset, or create an Expression by clicking the fx button
+- Expression: It allows you to select the available Column from the Dataset or create an Expression by clicking the fx button

-- Data Type: By default, Text selected as Datatype.
+- Data Type: By default, Text is selected as Datatype.
 Change as per the need.

 - Operator: Select the operator you want to use (Like, <, <= )

-If you observe the above screenshot, it is displaying the 224 pages of data because the remaining data is not satisfying the Filter Condition (their color is not Black).
+If you observe the above screenshot, it displays the 224 pages of data because the remaining data is not satisfying the Filter Condition (their color is not Black).

-Let us add one more Filter at Dataset level, for better understanding.
-Here, We are going to display the records whose [Sales Amount] is between 600 and 1000 so, Please select the [Sales Amount] as Expression and Operator as Between and Value as 600 and 1000.
+Let us add one more SSRS Filter at the Dataset level for better understanding.
+Here, We are going to display the records whose [Sales Amount] is between 600 and 1000, so, Please select the [Sales Amount] as Expression and Operator as Between and Value as 600 and 1000.

-Here, [Sales Amount] is Float value.
+Here, [Sales Amount] is the Float value.
 So, we have to convert both 600 and 1000 to a Decimal value.
 If you know the conversion function, you can directly write it.
-If not, click on the fx button and use the built-in functions
+If not, click on the fx button and use the built-in functions.

 TIP: If you want to delete the unnecessary filter, Please select the Filter and click on the Delete button.

-Click the Ok button to finish configuring Filters at Dataset Level.
-Let us Preview the Report
+Click the Ok button to finish configuring SSRS Filters at the Dataset Level.
+Let us Preview the Report.

 If you observe the above screenshot, it is displaying the 10 pages of data because the remaining data is not satisfying the 2 Filter Conditions.